Erdogan officiates at footballer Mesut Özil's wedding | DW | 07.06.2019

-The German World Cup winner has married the former Miss Turkey, Amine Gulse, at a plush ceremony in Istanbul.
+German World Cup winner Mesut Özil has married the former Miss Turkey, Amine Gulse, at a plush ceremony in Istanbul.
 His best man was Turkish President Recep Tayyip Erdogan.

 Former German international footballer Mesut Özil married actress Amine Gülse on Friday evening, with Turkish President Recep Tayyip Erdogan acting as his best man.